 Packed foods are high in sodium and it increases blood pressure.
 Preserving any food requires salt as it stops the food to decay.
 By adding more salt to it, the food does not decay and can be consumed for a longer period of time.

-This is the reason why packed foods have longer self-life than homemade foods.
+This is the reason why packed foods have a longer self-life than homemade foods.
 Moreover, packed foods are high in saturated and trans fat.

 These are very bad for your heart and to keep your heart healthy, saturated and trans fats should be consumed in limitation.

 Processed foods raise your bad cholesterol (LDL) and lower the level of good cholesterol (HDL) which is not healthy for our heart and increases hypertension.
-The carbohydrates present in processed foods are low in fiber and high in sugar.
+The carbohydrates present in processed foods are low in fibre and high in sugar.

 The daily percentage of saturated fats should not increase by 10% of your total calorie intake per day.
 If a person is consuming 3000 calories, then 300 calories can be consumed from saturated fats.